 The Greenway is documented in the City of Tucson Parks and Recreation Strategic Plan, the City of Tucson General Plan, the Downtown Infrastructure Plan, the Regional Transportation Authority's transportation plan, the Eastern Pima County Trails Master Plan and the Parks, Open Space and Trails (PROST) plan and the Regional Bicycle Plan.
 The project will be built in phases, segment by segment when funding allows.
 The block at Fire Central, from Cushing to Simpson is already completed.
 The next segment from Simpson to 22nd Street is partially funded by a Transportation Enhancement Grant and is expected to go to construction in Winter 2017.
 The segment from 22nd Street to 25th Street will follow after that.
 A HAWK crossing will be installed at 22nd Street and Osborne Avenue to connect these two segments.
 To the north, the segment from St. Mary’s Road to Congress Street is currently under design.

-Update Feb.2018: The next section of the El Paso and Southwestern Greenway between Simpson Street and 22nd Street is currently requesting final funding authorization from ADOT.
-The project should be out for bidding in April, 2018 and start of construction in late May or early June 2018.
+Update December 2018: The section of the El Paso and Southwestern Greenway between Simpson Street and 22nd Street is under construction and should be substantially complete by February 2019.

 El Paso Southwestern Greenway – Project Phasing Update 10/13/17